 Osprey Ace 38 Backpack

-In our search to find the perfect bag for travel and overnight camping backpacking trips, we finally settled on the Osprey Ace 38 Backpack for my 8 year old.
-It is a little tall for his small frame now, but it will grow with him through the years.
-The fit is great and even though we could overstuff it, we have been good about keeping it to no more than 12 lbs for him to carry easily.
+In our search to find the perfect bag for travel and overnight camping backpacking trips, we finally settled on the Osprey Ace 38 Backpack.
+We first got this bag when my son was 8 years old.
+It has gone around the world for a year and backpacked over 200 miles.
+He adores it and even though he could move up to a larger bag this is still his favorite.
+The fit is great and even though we could overstuff it when he was younger, we tried to keep it at 12 lbs for him to carry easily.

-So far on our adventures he has used it as a travel backpack as well as for an overnight camping excursion on a volcano!
-It worked perfectly for both instances and has been a favorite for both of us.
+To date he has used it around the world on our travels, overnight hiking up a volcano and miles and miles of backpacking.
+It worked perfectly for all instances and has been a favorite for both of us.
 Highly recommend this bag for outdoor loving kiddos who are looking to become independent.

 REI Tarn 18 Day Pack